benkersten/confluence2markdown/README.md

 some code\
 \```

 Tables are rendered as-is, i.e. html is kept.
 Even though tables are often written with pipes in markup, pipe-tables have limitations.
-E.g. there is no way (i am aware of) to render multi-line-code within tables (in a single cell).